-Industry statistics reveal that roughly only 16% of Advisors have an interim or emergency continuity plan in place in case of an unforeseen event (death or disability).
-This means that there is not an existing plan that will allow a business to continue should something happen to more than 80% of Advisors.
-The lack of a plan means you’re not acting as a fiduciary to your Clients under DOL rules.
+Industry statistics reveal that roughly only 27% of Advisors have an interim or emergency continuity plan in place in case of an unforeseen event (death or disability).
+This means that there is not an existing plan in writing that will facilitate a transition of the business should something happen to the owner.

 Multiple options exist to fix this:

 - Implement a Buy-Sell Agreement within your Firm (provisions will be included in your Operating Agreement); grant potential Next Gen the first right of refusal

 - Implement a Practice Continuity Agreement with another Advisor/Firm (it can be one-way or dual)